-A Solo 401(k) offers a self-employed business owner the ability to use his or her retirement funds to make virtually any type of investment on their own without requiring the consent of a custodian.
+A Solo 401(k) offers a self-employed business owner the ability to use his or her retirement funds to make several investments without custodian consent.
 The IRS only describes the type of investments that are prohibited, which are very few.
-In addition, a Solo 401(k) plan offers a high annual contribution limit (up to $61,000), allows you to borrow up to $50,000 for any purpose, and imposes no custodian fees.
+In addition, a Solo 401(k) plan offers a high annual contribution limit (up to $61,000).
+It allows you to borrow up to $50,000 for any purpose, and imposes no custodian fees.

 The Advantages of Using a Solo 401(k)?

-The Solo 401(k) plan offers most of the characteristics of the Self Directed IRA LLC, including having the ability to make almost any type of investments, including real estate, but without the need to establish an LLC or pay custodian fees.
-The Solo 401(k) Plan is the most tax-advantageous retirement plan available because of its very high annual contribution limits.
-The Solo 401K plan also allows you to borrow money from your retirement funds (up to $50,000) and use the funds for any purpose, including help finance your business or pay personal bills.
+The Solo 401(k) plan offers most of the characteristics of the Self Directed IRA LLC, including the ability to make almost any type of investments, such as real estate.
+And there’s no need to establish an LLC or pay custodian fees.
+The Solo 401(k) Plan is the most tax-advantageous retirement plan available because of its high annual contribution limits.
+The Solo 401K plan also allows you to borrow money from your retirement funds (up to $50,000).
+Then, you can use the funds for any purpose, including to help finance your business or pay personal bills.

 Am I Eligible to use the Solo 401K Plan?

-The Solo 401(k) plan may be used by any individual who is already a business owner or who will be establishing a business and does not have, or plan to have, full-time employees.
+Any individual can use the Solo 401(k) plan if they’re a business owner or plan to establish a business and doesn’t have (or plan to have) full-time employees.
 The Solo 401(k) plan is perfect for independent contractors, such as consultants, home businesses and real estate agents.
 The owner’s spouse may also contribute to the plan as long as he or she is an employee of the business.